spco/git-novice/_episodes/15-supplemental-rstudio.md

 > ## Are the Push/Pull Commands Grayed Out?
 >
 > If this is the case, it generally means that RStudio doesn't know the
-> location of any other version of your repository (i.e. the one on GitHub).
+> location of any other version of your repository (i.e. the one on Bitbucket).
 > To fix this, open a terminal to the repository and enter the command:
 > `git push -u origin master`.
 Then restart RStudio.
 {: .callout}